FelipeRuizGarcia/Learner/devops_and_sre/become_to_release_engineer.md

 We have test results to make the best decision which and when release.

+### Hermetic Builds
+The Artifact: the build of the product are only dependent on the known version of compilers, dependencies, etc.

 ### Others

 * Identifiability: Identify all the necessary tools, envs, Artifacts + all things requried for a product release.